viralsolanki/Challenge-1/sample_psd/README.md

 ### Create Slider Post_type

 Theme contains a slider in the body section.
 Slider will get the data from the custom pot type **Slider**.
 Posts in Slider post_type will be taken as a slide in slider.
 If you want to make any changes to the slider go to the admin section inside menu-section a new custom post_type Slider will be created you can make changes from there.

 ### Create Menu

-on theme activation a menu called **my_primary_menu** will be created which will be present in the header as well in footer
+On theme activation a menu called **my_primary_menu** will be created which will be present in the header as well in footer

 ### Custom Widgets